Peanut butter lovers are going to love these fluffy peanut butter banana muffins. They're the perfect way to start your day or enjoy a midday snack.

 We start the muffins at a high baking temperature to get a nice quick rise, then take down the temperature for the muffins to bake through.
-What you are left with are light, fluffy muffins that are infused with delicious peanut butter flavor throughout.
+What you are left with are light, fluffy muffins that are infused with delicious peanut butter and banana flavor throughout.

 Substitutions for peanut butter

 I know some people may way to bake these for someone who might have a peanut allergy.
 You can definitely substitute the peanut butter with almond butter, cashew butter, or even sun butter (sunflower butter).

 Anything with a similar consistency would also probably work.
 Just keep in mind if you use anything sweeter than peanut butter, you will need to adjust the amount of sugar within the muffin.

 The absolute best part about these peanut butter banana muffins is that you don't need a ton of ingredients, and the ingredients you do need are all pantry staples.
 That means you probably already have everything in your kitchen to make them!

 - Bananas - The bananas add moisture, sweetness, and flavor.
 It also acts like a binder holding the muffins together.
 Always use ripe bananas that have brown spots on them.

 - Oil - You can use any neutral flavored oil you like or have on-hand.
 Just do not use unrefined coconut oil (unless you want a hint of coconut in your muffins) or extra virgin olive oil.